-Lump-Sum Payments for the Delayed Start of a Periodic Payment unemployment or welfare assistance, are counted as income.
+Lump-Sum Payments for the Delayed Start of a Periodic Payment

+Most lump-sums received as a result of delays in processing periodic payments, such as unemployment or welfare assistance, are counted as income.
 However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income [CFR 5.609(b)(4)].
 Additionally, any deferred disability benefits that are received in a lump-sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income 24 CFR 5.609(c)(14)].
 In addition, child support lump sum payments will not be counted unless a consistent and regular payment pattern of larger than average payments appear within the 12 payment OAG child support verification report.